campusrover/labnotebook2/docs/faq/storage/ssd-instructions.md

 title: Creating a bootable SSD
 author: Pito Salas
 date: apr-2024
+description: It is harder than you think
+status: dated
 ---
 # Creating a bootable SSD

 This procedure is very finicky.
 We used it before we had our Rover cluster.
 Avoid doing this if you can!

+!!!
+Important
+    THis procedure is no longer used in the class.
+Students get an account on our Rover cluster so you don't need to figure out how to set up ROS on your own computer.

 ## Introduction

 * **SSD** Solid state disk.
 Either internal or external.
 In our case we are using external SSDs which connect to your computer with a USB connection.